mobidroid92/GeminiDemo/README.md

 # Gemini AI Demo

-This Android app shows a demo of a chat with Gemini AI.
+This Android app shows a demo of a chat with Gemini.

 # Technologies used in this demo:
 * Kotlin